There are now 3 possible online modes for units:

 This unit examines key principles, institutions, organisations, treaties and cases of international human rights law.
 The development of international human rights law and its historical, political and cultural context is explored, along with debates concerning the theoretical justification for the protection of human rights.
 Institutional frameworks and procedures for development, interpretation and enforcement are examined.
 Selected substantive issues of human rights are included as a means of engaging with specific treaties and cases and also in exploring the role of State and non-State actors.
 Methods of implementation and enforcement of human rights in the international sphere, through both global and regional instruments and institutions are presented and critiqued.

 - 6 points

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face

-- Indicative assessments in this unit are as follows: (1) research essay and (2) in-class presentation.
+Indicative assessments in this unit are as follows: (1) research essay; (2) in-class presentation; and (3) class participation (including pre-class activities on LMS).
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Fiona McGaughey